Proton and neutron form factors with quark orbital excitations: The hyperspherical form factor representation vs data. Comparison with other approaches

-We can now consider the case of the ff $G^n_M$ and again to stress the possible difference of results in the standard cross section (the Rosenbluth) and the polarization transfer methods, the latter have been used mostly for low $Q < 1$ GeV \cite {52}.
+We can now consider the case of the ff $G^n_M$ and again to stress the possible difference of results in the standard cross section (the Rosenbluth) and the polarization transfer methods, the latter have been used mostly for low $Q < 1$ GeV \cite {50}.
 In the region $Q^2=(1-5)$~GeV$^2$ the values of $R^n_M= \frac{G^n_M}{\mu_n G_D}$, measured in experiment, occur in the interval $R^n_M= (0.9 - 1.1)$.
 This can be compared with our result in the $K=0$ (hypercentral) approximation, $R(Q)= \frac{\bar f(Q)}{G_D}$, yielding in this region a slow decrease from the number 1.2 to 0.9 .
-At $Q^2=8$ GeV$^2$ data from \cite{53} give $R(8)$ GeV$^2)= 0.7 \pm 0.11$, while our result without the orbital excitations $K=2$ components yield $R(Q)= 0.79-0.83$ in the range $Q^2= (5.6- 8.0)$ GeV$^2$.
+At $Q^2=8$ GeV$^2$ data from \cite{51} give $R(8$ GeV$^2)= 0.7 \pm 0.11$, while our result without the orbital excitations $K=2$ components yields $R(Q)= 0.79-0.83$ in the range $Q^2= (5.6- 8.0)$ GeV$^2$.
 As one can see, the agreement is reasonable, taking into account that we have only two fixed parameters $A,\lambda$ to describe four nucleon form factors in the whole region of $Q^2$ from zero to 8-10 GeV$^2$.
 Especially interesting is the behavior of the basic ratio $\bar R(Q)= \frac{\bar f(Q)}{G_D}$, which drops beyond $Q=5$ GeV$^2$ in agreement with data for both $G^p_M$ and $G^n_M$ and is close to unity for smaller values of $Q$.
-Summarizing, the admixture of the $K=2$ component is crucial for the decrease of $G^p_E(Q)$ and gives nonzero positive values of $G^n_E$, being zero in the $K=0$ approximation.
+As it is, the admixture of the $K=2$ component is crucial for the decrease of $G^p_E(Q)$ and gives nonzero positive values of $G^n_E$, being zero in the $K=0$ approximation.
+Summarizing, the hypercentral theory of nucleon ff without any parameters in a general form ensures the equality of 3 nucleon normalized ff (except $G^n_E$) in the low $Q$ region which agrees with data within 10\% of accuracy, while $G^n_E$ is zero in the same range of accuracy.
+Now adding $K=2$ terms one has a possibility of a positive nonzero $G^n_E$ and at the same time of the decreasing ratio $\frac{G^p_E}{G^p_M}$,while the ratio $\frac{G^n_M}{G^p_M}$ remains of the order of unity.
+Introducing two real parameters $A,\lambda$ and choosing the Gaussian form one arrives at the hyperspherical nucleon ff which agree with data with accuracy around 10 \% for $Q^2 < 8 GeV^2$.
+It was not a purpose of the paper to provide a few percent accurate many-parameter reproduction of the experimental data, like it is done in the well known Kelly form \cite{51*} with around 20 parameters, but the hyperspherical approach is aimed at the background understanding of the dynamics of the nucleon ff.